craftcms/docs/docs/commerce/4.x/countries-states.md

 ## Fetching Countries

-You can fetch countries within the configured Commerce markets, shipping zones, and tax zones, or more broadly from the Craft CMS address respository.
+You can fetch countries within the configured Commerce markets, shipping zones, and tax zones, or more broadly from the Craft CMS address repository.

 ### Store Market Countries

-The [store model](commerce4:craft\commerce\models\Store)’s `getCountriesList()` method returns a key-value array of countries in the store’s configured market.
+The [store model](commerce4:craft\commerce\models\Store)’s `getCountriesList()` method returns a key-value array of countries in the store’s configured [market](./upgrading.md#countries-and-states).
 The key will be the country’s two-character ISO code and the value will be its name:

 ::: code
 ```twig